tnakada/projects/README.md

 # projects

-Code I'm using and writing to solve multilayered network problems with Multpliex Network graph neural networks
+Code I'm using and writing to solve multilayered network problems